hestonhoffman/bolt/documentation/using_plugins.md

 #### Available fields

-The following fields are available to the `pkcs7` plugin in an inventory file.
+The following fields are available to the `pkcs7` plugin in an inventory file:

 | Key | Description | Type | Default |
 | --- | ----------- | ---- | ------- |
 | **`_plugin`** | The name of the plugin.<br> **Required** and must be set to `pkcs7` | `String` | None |
 | **`encrypted_value`** | The encrypted value.<br> **Required.** | `String` | None |

-The following fields are avaiable to the pkcs7 plugin in a configuration file.
+The following fields are available to the pkcs7 plugin in a configuration file:

 | Key | Description | Type | Default |
 | --- | ----------- | ---- | ------- |